cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - Dataset Metric
      - Context
-   * - A single dataset in the context of a single Flowlet
+   * - A single dataset in the context of a single flowlet
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id> flow:<flow-id> flowlet:<flowlet-id>``
-   * - A single dataset in the context of a single Flow
+   * - A single dataset in the context of a single flow
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id> flow:<flow-id>``
    * - A single dataset in the context of a specific Application
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id>``